Austin Petersen: Post 2016-activities

 As of 2018, Petersen was the owner and CEO of a photo and video consulting firm called Stonegait LLC and is the founder of The Libertarian Republic and Liberty Viral – both libertarian news and commentary websites.
 He ran for the United States Senate as a Republican in 2018, but was defeated in the primary by Missouri's Attorney General Josh Hawley.
-In 2019, Austin Petersen took over as the host of the KWOS Morning Show on Jefferson City, Missouri and has been broadcasting ever since.
+In 2019, Austin Petersen took over as the host of the KWOS Morning Show on Jefferson City but stepped down to host the Wake Up America show in September 2022.

 2016 presidential campaign

 By 2015, Petersen was living in Kansas City, Missouri, "behind a midtown QuikTrip" when he announced his candidacy in the 2016 Libertarian Party nominating convention for President of the United States.
 Writing in the Los Angeles Times, he was described by Reason editor Matt Welch as "an eager libertarian dudebro on the make".

 Petersen called himself the Bernie Sanders of the Libertarian Party due to his grassroots fundraising strategy.
 After Ted Cruz terminated his campaign for the Republican Party's nomination for president, Petersen received the backing of Mary Matalin and Erick Erickson.
 In many polls, he placed in the top three presidential choices for his party, along with opponents John McAfee and Gary Johnson.
 On May 29, 2016, at the Libertarian National Convention, Petersen lost the nomination to Johnson, getting second place on the second ballot.
 Petersen congratulated Johnson on the win and gave him a replica of George Washington's pistol.
 Petersen then criticized Johnson's vice presidential pick Bill Weld, in response to which Johnson placed the replica into a garbage can.

 Petersen, thereafter, endorsed Johnson for president.